The Birth of a Chef

 To help service in the dining room, the Aide-Mémoire Culinaire was published in 1919.

 Two books are aimed at low-income consumers: Le Riz, l’aliment le meilleur, le plus nutritif (Rice, the Best, Most Nutritious Food, 1927) and La Vie à bon marché.
 La Morue (Cheap Life.
 Cod.
 1929).
 In fact, Escoffier campaigned for everyone to be able to eat properly.

 Lastly, Ma Cuisine, published in 1934 was aimed more specifically at home cooks the world over and was translated into several languages.

 Escoffier was constantly concerned for the well-being of his employees and the improvement of their living conditions.

 Consequently, during the First World War in London, he ceaselessly provided generous aid to the families of his cooks who had enlisted.
 He organized charity dinners, the profits from which were sent to France.
-A hand-written card from 27 July 1917 indicates a profit of 430 pounds, i.e. 11,000 Francs (over €70,000 today) “from a small party we have just held in favour of the women and children of our colleagues at the front”.
+A hand-written card from 27 July 1917 indicates a profit of 430 pounds, i.e. 11,000 Francs (over €70,000 today).

 In London, throughout the period when he was running the kitchens of the Savoy Hotel and then the Carlton, his bounty and generosity never waivered.
 He thus helped the Petites Sœurs des Pauvres nuns in feeding the elderly people they looked after, by giving them the excess left over from the day before, in particular quails from which only the breasts had been served to clients, thus avoiding waste.